-American pianist Andrew Staupe is rapidly emerging as one of the most outstanding artists of his generation.
+American pianist Andrew Staupe is emerging as one of the distinctive voices of a new generation of pianists.
 In 2012 Andrew made his Carnegie Hall debut to critical acclaim, in which New York Concert Review raved “Staupe gave a brilliant performance, handling the virtuosic demands with apparent ease… I was stunned- this was one of the most incredible performances… A once in a lifetime performance!”
 Andrew has appeared with the Minnesota Orchestra on 5 subscription series since 2006, and has performed with the San Diego Symphony, Houston Symphony, Indianapolis Symphony, and many other orchestras throughout the United States.
 He has collaborated with distinguished conductors Osmo Vanska, Jahja Ling, Gerard Schwarz, Andrew Litton, Daniel Hege, Robert Franz, Cristian Macelaru, and Mischa Santora.
 He has performed across the United States and extensively in Europe, appearing in Russia, Holland, the Czech Republic, Latvia, Romania, France, Germany, and Bulgaria.
 On tour in Europe, he has appeared in distinguished concert venues including the Concertgebouw in Amsterdam, Rachmaninov Hall in Moscow, the Salle Cortot in Paris, and the Ateneul Roman in Romania.
 Staupe performed twice on American Public Media’s “Performance Today” and has appeared on Garrison Keillor’s “A Prairie Home Companion.”
 Upcoming performance highlights include a debut with the Baltimore Symphony in July 2014, collaboration with cellist Sharon Robinson in New York, and his debut at the 2014 La Jolla Summerfest as a member of the newly formed Pegasus Trio.

 An avid chamber musician, Andrew has collaborated with distinguished artists such as Chee-Yun, Martin Chalifour, Jessica Rivera, Desmond Hoebig, Joseph Swensen.
 He was a guest artist at the 2010 Orcas Island Chamber Music Festival, as well as the Glacier Symphony’s 2013 Festival Amadeus.
 Andrew has a keen interest in performing new music and has premiered a number of works for solo piano and chamber ensemble by composers Sarah Kirkland Snider, Christopher Walczak, Christopher Goddard, Karl Blench, and Anthony Brandt.
 Andrew has participated in a number of master classes, performing for pianists Yefim Bronfman, Stephen Hough, Gary Graffman, Awadagin Pratt, Lee Kum Sing, Paul Schenly, Jerome Lowenthal, and Eugene Pridinoff.
 Other notable performances include concerts at the Kennedy Center and the Library of Congress in Washington DC, Steinway Hall and Trinity Wall Street in New York City.
 His live performances have been broadcast nationally on WQXR in New York City, KSJN in Minneapolis, and KUHF in Houston.